cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 Two routes are possible to submit your data to VizieR:

 - Option 1: Use the submission **online interface**
+	- The upload will generate a *ReadMe* file based on your tables.
-	- Some basic checks on the ReadMe and data files are performed.
+	- Some basic checks on the *ReadMe* and data files are performed.
 	- It also includes FITS ingestion procedure to improve the discoverability of images and spectra.
-- Option 2: Use the **Python cdspyreadme library** to create the ReadMe file and then upload all the tables and other data by **FTP**
+- Option 2: Use the **Python cdspyreadme library** to create the *ReadMe* file and then upload all the tables and other data by **FTP**

 <!-- #### Special case: large volumetry -->